 My name is Kevin Mohler and I am President of American Autism & Rehabilitation Foundation.
 Thank you so much for your consideration of supporting AARF.
 You are truly making a difference and AARF values your support tremendously.

 We have been working hard since the beginning of 2020 to raise funds to support the special needs community through various community events and services, as well as the financial needs of the American Autism & Rehabilitation Center to continue it's exceptional impact on the special needs community.
 We appreciate each and every one of our donors and we wouldn’t be where we are without your support.
-Together, we have provided meals for children with special needs, rebuilt destroyed fences of an autism center in Mobile from the hurricane, have contributed financially to opening a special needs private school in Baldwin County, raised money to support treatment of our wounded veterans, and so much more.
+Together, we have provided meals for children with special needs, rebuilt destroyed fences of an autism center in Mobile from the hurricane, have contributed financially to opening a special needs private school in Baldwin County, and so much more.

-With your contribution, we are one step closer to rebuilding a playground for children with special needs that was destroyed in the hurricane, fully launching the school for special needs children, and providing more treatment for veterans in need.
-Your recent gift will go towards these much needed projects and will help us further our impact on children with special needs and wounded warriors in the local community.
+With your contribution, we are one step closer to rebuilding a playground for children with special needs that was destroyed in the hurricane, and financially supporting families that cannot afford therapy services for their children with special needs.
+Your recent gift will go towards these much needed projects and will help us further our impact on children with special needs in the local community.

 If you have specific questions about how your gift is being used, or you want further information on how to continue your support, please don’t hesitate to contact me.
 I am available by email at KevinM@americanautismcenter.org or you can visit our website americanautismcenter.org.